candiceevemiller/personal-projects/README.md

 deck.five_card_spread()
 ```

-##Pong
+## Pong (removed)
-Not much to say, it's standard pong (though the ball gets faster with each rebound)
+Not much to say, it's standard pong (though the ball gets faster with each rebound).
+Coded in python with turtle module instead of pygame.
+Removed because the game performance was far too variable from machine to machine and would require a near complete recode in a proper engine.

+## Serebii Scraper Prototype Ver 0.0
+Built a scraper using beautiful soup and regular expressions that pulls data from serebii's gen 1 dex pages.
+Outputs data to pandas dataframe for further analysis.
+Future plans include automating the population of a SQL database with the data from these pages among others, implementing a pokemon class that can be used with the data to automatically generate pokemon objects with attacks etc to significantly reduce the work of creating a pokemon clone game.